 As a practical matter, on average, it takes seventeen years for a new medical technology to be “translated” into widespread use.
 During this time, little in the way of meaningful research or actionable technology assessment occurs.
 Instead, an inefficient and dangerous trial-and-error process ensues to determine what works and what doesn’t; what’s cost-effective and what isn’t; what’s dangerous and what’s not.
 We benefit from the new advancement in a very suboptimal way and one that makes any new innovation potentially risky and a clear and present challenge for payors.
 Clearly, this cannot continue.

-Few TPAs can cost-justify a BUCA-quality Pharmaceutical, Therapeutics & Medical Technology Assessment Committee to conduct research and provide guidance.
+Few TPAs can cost-justify a BUCAH-quality Pharmaceutical, Therapeutics & Medical Technology Assessment Committee to conduct research and provide guidance.
 Nonetheless, this assessment is clearly needed, free from the bias that comes with funding from big pharma, medical device firms and health systems.
-To fill this research and assessment void we are pleased to announce the creation of TPA NetworkRESEARCH CONSORTIUM to help TPAs maintain their position at the forefront of change, a hallmark of the industry we helped to pioneer nearly sixty years ago.
-Each RESEARCH CONSORTIUM study will focus on assessing one new (or common, yet suspect) medical technology or health innovation as to its efficacy, cost-effectiveness, value, best means of deployment and compliant use.
+To fill this research and assessment void we are pleased to announce the creation of Research Consortium to help TPAs maintain their position at the forefront of change, a hallmark of the industry we helped to pioneer nearly sixty years ago.
+Each Research Consortium study will focus on assessing one new (or common, yet suspect) medical technology or health innovation as to its efficacy, cost-effectiveness, value, best means of deployment and compliant use.

 The Scale to Make a Real Impact